neil-mc-m/code-school/week_4/class_10/readme.md

-Using the javascript file
+Using the files
-- Modifiy the functions created in part 2 to include and if statement.
+- Modify the event listner to include an if statement.
-- Add at least one && operator and || operator.
+- check for the existence of a . in the email string
-The if can do what ever you like.
+- log out appropriate messages to the console in the case of both true and false